spatie/laravel-permission/docs/basic-usage/wildcard-permissions.md

 ### Using Wildcards

-Each part can also have wildcards (*).
+Each part can also contains wildcards (*).
 So let's say we assign the following permission to a user:

 ```php
 $user->givePermissionTo('posts.*');